 In 2016, I planned to return to school and fulfill my life-long goal of achieving my Master’s degree.
 In December 2017, I was accepted into the Leadership program at Royal Roads University.
 I chose this school and this program for a number of reasons.
 The school’s reputation and testimonials from others that had completed the program certainly influenced my decision, but it was the program’s purposeful systems theory approach that was the deciding factor.
 The school’s later designation as an Ashoka U Changemaker Campus further reinforced that I had chosen the right program at the right school.

 Already in this program, I have been challenged, celebrated, informed, and supported.
 As it states on the homepage of this website, I work to create positive IMPACT, no matter the domain.
-Whether in my classrooms, with my clients, in the audience at one of my talks, or one-on-one with the women that I mentor, I want to support, empower, and hopefully at times enlighten those I connect with.
+Whether in my classrooms, with my clients, in the audience at one of my talks, or one-on-one with the women that I mentor, I want to support, empower, and hopefully at times inspire those I connect with.
 These are the tenets that drive me in my work, and my life.

-Below, you can read details about the Leadership program, my most recent term of work (Self-Directed) and the goals of my program (the ELP).
+Below, you can read details about the Leadership program, my most recent term of completed work (Self-Directed) and the goals of my capstone program (the ELP).
 You will also find an outline of my current focus (My Contention), and how I hope to work with local community groups and members to examine this question.

 Ultimately, I wish to co-produce programming with like-minded organizations to leave a positive impact on women, their extended networks, and my community.
 I hope that you’ll join me.